alexandreia/thesis-translation-project/README.md

-# Thesis Translation Project (Romanian to English)
+# Thesis Translation Using LLMs (Romanian to English)

 Overview